-Former Minneapolis police officer Derek Chauvin was found guilty last month of three charges — second-degree unintentional murder, third-degree murder, and second-degree manslaughter — in the murder of George Floyd.
+Former Minneapolis police officer Derek Chauvin was found guilty in April of three charges — second-degree unintentional murder, third-degree murder, and second-degree manslaughter — in the murder of George Floyd.
+On June 25, Chauvin was sentenced to 22 and a half years in prison.
 Though Chauvin’s trial has ended, the legal ramifications of the case are far from resolved — from the fate of the other officers involved in Floyd’s arrest to efforts by the federal government to address police brutality in Minneapolis and throughout the nation.
 Here’s what to expect in the coming weeks and months.

-On May 4, Nelson filed a motion requesting a new trial, claiming that Chauvin did not receive a fair trial.
-He cited alleged jury and prosecutorial misconduct, as well as Judge Cahill’s decision not to sequester the jury during the length of the trial.
+Nelson claimed that Chauvin did not receive a fair trial, citing alleged jury and prosecutorial misconduct, as well as Judge Cahill’s decision not to sequester the jury during the length of the trial.

 The Federal Trial

 A federal grand jury indicted Chauvin and the three other officers, Thomas Lane, J. Alexander Kueng, and Tou Thao, on charges that they violated Floyd’s constitutional rights when they detained and restrained him.